NCERT Solutions For Class 9 Science Chapter 5 - The Fundamental Unit Of Life

 Answer:

-CO2 and water move in and out of the cell through the cell membrane by the process of diffusion and osmosis respectively.
+CO2 and water move in and out of the cell through the cell membrane.
+CO2 moves by diffusion, and water moves by osmosis, which is the diffusion of water through a selectively permeable membrane.

 Ques.
 2. Why is the plasma membrane called a selectively permeable membrane?